jimharris-io/tcloud-ex/README.md

 https://tcloud-ex.vercel.app/

 Interpreted requirements as an imaginary dashboard for tracking product trends on social media.
-Bar chart plots frequency of product categories.
+Bar chart plots number of products for each product category.
 Latest images and videos on Flickr for current category shown in media feed.
 Clicking on a bar in the chart changes the category, updating the media feed with related images and videos.

 Used Vite for tooling
 https://vitejs.dev